With so many beautiful things to do in Jeju, you should not miss it while you’re visiting South Korea!

 12. See some traditional hanoks at Seongeup Folk Village

-Seongeup Folk Village (성읍민속마을) is a great little area to visit if you want to experience more of Korea’s traditional hanoks.
-Everything from the homes to the trees is historically significant.
-While, I personally liked the feel of Naganeupseong Folk Village up near Suncheon.
-Seongeup is still worth a walk around.
+Seongeup Folk Village (성읍민속마을) is a great little area to visit if you want to experience more of Korea’s traditional hanoks – specifically the chogaijip (초가집) style.
+These types of hanoks are characterized by their rice straw roofs and would’ve been used by Korea’s lower classes vs the tiled-roof hanoks used by upper classes in Jeonju and Seoul.
+Everything here from the homes to the trees is historically significant.
+While, I personally liked the feel of Naganeupseong Folk Village up near Suncheon better, Seongeup is still worth a walk around.

 Easily one of the most famous and popular things to do in Jeju is to visit the O’Sulloc Tea Museum area!
 I’ve written extensively about my love of the Boseong green tea fields, so no surprise I’ve gone here multiple times.
-I also love it because I’ve been a devoted fan of Innisfree since 2011 when I could barely afford the face masks.
+I also love it because I’ve been a devoted fan of Innisfree since 2011 when I was a student adn could barely afford the face masks.

-It’s a tiny bit confusing, but the area is actually three attractions in one:
+This area can be a tiny bit confusing, but it’s actually three attractions in one:

-- Innisfree House, 이니스프리 제주하우스 – A cute cafe (I think one of two, the other is in Seoul) that’s half cafe with delicious sweets and drinks and one half Innisfree shop
+- Innisfree House, 이니스프리 제주하우스 – A cute cafe that’s half cafe with delicious sweets and drinks and one half Innisfree shop

 - The actual fields – The actual tea fields you can wander around